leandromoreira/redlock-rb/README.md

 This is an implementation of a proposed [distributed lock algorithm with Redis](http://redis.io/topics/distlock).
 It started as a fork from [antirez implementation.](https://github.com/antirez/redlock-rb)

+## Compatibility

+Redlock works with Redis versions 2.6 or later.

 ## Installation

 Add this line to your application's Gemfile: